Scholarships Are Currently Available!

 - Other Career Pathways

-As a Social Services Program Specialist with the Department of Health and Human Services in the state of Nevada, the responsibilities include designing, implementing, and evaluating social services programs that address the needs of the diverse population.
+As a Social Services Program Specialist with the Department of Human Services in the state of Nevada, the responsibilities include designing, implementing, and evaluating social services programs that address the needs of the diverse population.
 Key characteristics of this role include strong organizational skills, a deep understanding of social issues, and a passion for helping others.
 This position plays a vital role in directly improving the lives of Nevada’s residents by providing essential resources and support to those in need, thereby enhancing the well-being of the community through innovative and effective social services programs.

 Salary Range